jfmengels/blog/content/blog/global-and-configuration-errors/index.md

 Without a configuration error but with global errors, authors would have to create a dummy rule, with a visitor and that reports a single error, or add a lot of conditionals in every visitor.

-In practice, a configuration is almost that: a dummy rule that reports a single error.
+In practice, a configuration error is almost that: a dummy rule that reports a single error.
 With the side-benefit that the `elm-review` CLI will abort early and report the configuration errors before reviewing the entire project.
 So the feedback is a lot faster, which will be useful on large projects.

-Again, there are dedicated tools to assert that the rule [reports a configuration error](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/Review-Test#expectGlobalErrors).
+Again, there are dedicated testing tools to assert that the rule [reports a configuration error](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/Review-Test#expectGlobalErrors).

 ## Test dependencies